 Certain populations may be at higher risk for HPV-related cancers, such as gay and bisexual men, and individuals with weak immune systems (including those who have HIV/AIDS).

-The HPV vaccine protects females from the four types of HPV that cause most cervical cancers and genital warts.
-The HPV vaccine is recommended for 11 and 12 year-old girls.
-It is also recommended for girls and women age 13 through 26 who have not yet been vaccinated or completed the vaccine series.
+The HPV vaccine protects females and males from the nine types of HPV that cause most cervical cancers and genital warts.
+The HPV vaccine is recommended for girls, boys, women and men, 9 through 26 years of age .

 For those who choose to be sexually active, condoms may lower the risk of HPV, if used all the time and the right way.
 Condoms may also lower the risk of developing HPV-related diseases, such as genital warts and cervical cancer.
 But HPV can infect areas that are not covered by a condom—so condoms may not fully protect against HPV.
 So the only sure way to prevent HPV is to avoid all sexual activity.